SAP-docs/preview.developer.concur.com/src/api-reference/authentication/getting-started.markdown

 Full docs: <https://developer.concur.com/api-reference/authentication/apidoc.html#password_grant>

-Store the token and geolocation.
+Store the refresh token and geolocation.

 ## Calling an API with the Access Token <a name="calling-API"></a>
 Once you have the `accessToken`, you need to supply this in an Authorization header in the form of `Authorization: Bearer <accessToken>` when making a HTTPS call.
 The `accessToken` is a large string that looks something like this: